digistam/ShinyProject/GraphExplorer/README.md

 Developing Data Products Peer Assignment
 =========================================
-Write a shiny application with associated supporting documentation.

-The documentation should be thought of as whatever a user will need to get started using your application.
+Write a shiny application with associated supporting documentation.<br /> The documentation should be thought of as whatever a user will need to get started using your application.<br />

-Deploy the application on Rstudio's shiny server.
+Deploy the application on Rstudio's shiny server.<br />
 Share your server.R and ui.R code on github

 The application must include the following: